openyurtio/openyurt/docs/proposals/20230613-raven-l7-proxy.md

     ProxyServerPort string `json:"proxyServerPort,omitempty"`
 }

-// TunnelConfig is the configuration for raven l3 tunnel type GatewayTunnelConfig struct {
+// TunnelConfiguration is the configuration for raven l3 tunnel type TunnelConfiguration struct {
     // Replicas is the number of gateway active endpoints that enabled tunnel Replicas int `json:"Replicas,omitempty"`
     // VPNServerPort is the tunnel service port of the exposed gateway